 2. Astrobotic Technology

-Another Pittsburgh business, Astrobotic, entered NASA’s radar more recently but will play a similar role to Protoinnovations in developing robotic rovers.
+Another Pittsburgh business, Astrobotic, entered NASA’s radar more recently.
+However, they will play a similar role to Protoinnovations in developing robotic rovers.
 Rather than traction control, however, Astrobotic is working to improve power and communications for these special rover missions.

-The Moon is a harsh and foreboding environment; large chunks of the environment are permanently shadowed at the poles and within deep craters.
-In these “habitats,” precious resources like frozen water are often found, so robust power and communications that can survive these conditions are necessary.
-With the funding of a Phase II SBIR, Astrobotic has developed a technology that can withstand the lunar temperament and relay valuable intel to NASA control.
+The Moon is a harsh and foreboding environment.
+Lunar ridges permanently shadow large chunks of the environment at the poles and within deep craters.
+In these “habitats,” researchers often find precious resources like frozen water, so robust power and communications that can survive these conditions are necessary.
+With the funding of a Phase II SBIR, Astrobotic developed a technology that can withstand the lunar temperament and relay valuable intel to NASA control.

 3. Fibertek, Inc.

 Because of the sensitivity and pure data load of space missions, quick and efficient communication is essential.
-With Fibertek’s laser-based intelligence relay, information can be transmitted at the speed of light between various arms of the lunar mission to ensure decisions can be made with the precision the mission demands.
+With Fibertek’s laser-based intelligence relay, information is transmitted at the speed of light between various arms of the lunar mission to ensure decisions can be made with the precision the mission demands.

 4. Deployable Space Systems Inc., A Redwire Company

-DSS has been funded by the SBIR and STTR programs since 2009 to develop their ROSA technology, performing validation testing ten years later in 2019.
+The SBIR and STTR programs have funded DSS since 2009 to develop ROSA technology.
+DSS performed validation testing ten years later in 2019.
 With the success of ROSA, the Gateway now has access to a simple, efficient, and lightweight power source to fuel the advanced operations engaged in by its crew.

 5. Busek Company, Inc.

-Although Hall thrusters have been in use since the 1970s, Busek acquired SBIR/STTR funding from NASA to develop special thrusters that will keep the Gateway in its highly specific orbital trajectory throughout its lifetime mission.
+Although engineers have used Hall thrusters since the 1970s, Busek acquired SBIR/STTR funding from NASA to develop special thrusters that will keep the Gateway in its highly specific orbital trajectory throughout its lifetime mission.

 6. TMC Technologies